AndreHenkel/drl_banana_navigation/README.md

 # Environment

 Unity's Banana Environment.

-The state space is 37 in which the agent sees a ray perception of it's environment in fron of him.
+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+Given this information, the agent has to learn how to best select actions.
+Four discrete actions are available, corresponding to:

+    0 - move forward.
+    1 - move backward.
+    2 - turn left.
+    3 - turn right.

-The action space is 4, for the movements: 'forward', 'left', 'right', 'backwards' The environment is considered solved after 100 consecutive episodes with an average score over +15.
+The task is episodic, and the agent solvedthe environment, after getting an average score of +15 over 100 consecutive episodes.

 # Architecture